 Having a supply of natural gas delivered to Fairbanks has been a pipe dream for many years/decades.
 Only a limited handful of folks and large businesses in Fairbanks now have a supply from Fairbanks Natural Gas.
-FNG claims to be limited to .95 bcf/year by not finding any more willing sellers.
+FNG says they are limited to .95 bcf/year by not finding any more willing sellers.

 There are lots of moving parts and so many various ways to get a supply of cleaner burning energy to Fairbanks that I believe we are cursed with too many choices.